 The Centers for Disease Control and Prevention (CDC) and numerous other independent researchers clearly demonstrate that physical activity has positive impacts.
 Regular exercise will increase learning, enhance self-esteem, and improve overall health.
 Physical Education is essential to achieve these outcomes.

-In direct support of the mission of the Department of Kinesiology and Health Education, the Division seeks to enhance the quality of life of the general public through research, instruction, and service in the areas of health, exercise, and sport.
-To this end the Division provides an avenue for highly qualified faculty and teaching assistants to disseminate current research and professional expertise to participants.
+In supporting the mission of the Department of Kinesiology and Health Education, the division seeks to enhance the quality of life of the general public through research, instruction, and service in the areas of health, exercise, and sport.
+To this end, the division provides an avenue for highly qualified faculty and teaching assistants to disseminate current research and professional expertise to participants.